volkovasystems/harden-mongo-server/docs/blueprint-1.0.0.md

 - Public access (if truly needed): single-IP flags that write to config and apply firewall safely with zero downtime:
   - --allow-ip-add <IP>
   - --allow-ip-remove <IP>
-- SSH policy: VPN-only by default.
-You can toggle with flags if needed (see VPN and SSH flags).
+- SSH policy: VPN-only by default (enforced automatically).
 - EC2: OS firewall enforces VPN-only.
 The tool does not use any cloud credentials and does not change Security Groups.
 It may print suggested Security Group rules you can apply later, manually.
 - Auto-lock to VPN-only: after the first successful SSH login over the VPN, a one-time watcher locks SSH and MongoDB to the VPN interface, then disables itself.
 No manual flag or timer wait required.
 - No bulk changes via flags.
 For multiple IPs, edit the config file.